PythonCharmers/python-future/README.rst

-    They share the same goal of making it possible to write a single-source codebase that works on both Python 2 and Python 3 without modification. ``future`` makes it easier to write standard Python 3 code that is a cleaner interface that runs on both platforms, and ``future`` provides a more complete set of support for Python 3's features (and restores a few Py2 features removed from Python 3).
+    They share the same goal of making it possible to write a single-source codebase that works on both Python 2 and Python 3 without modification. ``future`` provides a more complete set of support for Python 3's features and a cleaner interface (supporting standard Py3 code). ``future`` also restores a few Py2 features that were removed from Python 3.

     Codebases that use ``six`` directly tend to be mixtures of Python 2 code, Python 3 code, and ``six``-specific wrapper